tc11echo/Data-Structure-and-Algorithm-in-Python/data_structure/tree_note.md

 * **Degree of Node**: the number of edges that connected to its child
 	> degree of A is 3, degree of F is 2, degree of N is 0
 * **Height of Node**: the number of edges on the longest path from the node to a descendant leaf
-	> the height of F is 1, the height of D is 2, the height of leaf node is 0
+	> height of F is 1, the height of D is 2, the height of leaf node is 0
 * **Depth of Node**: the number of edges from the node to root
 	> depth of F is 2, depth of L is 3
+* **Level of Node**: define the level of root as 0, the level of the remaining nodes is increased by one to the level of its parent
+ 	> level of F is 2
 * **Parent <--> Child**: Indicated by pointer, the pointed node is the child, and the pointing node is the parent
 	> A is C parent, C is A child
 	> E is K parent, K is E child